Decarb Vs Not Decarb THCa: Which Is Better?

 Understanding Decarboxylation of THCa

 Decarboxylation is the process of heating cannabis then activating its cannabinoids; this happens to THC and CBD.
 THCa, the non-psychoactive precursor to THC, converts into THC through decarboxylation which unlocks its psychoactive effects.
-However, is decarboxylating THCa always the best choice, or are there benefits to leaving it raw?
+However, is decarboxylating THCa always the best choice, or is it better to leave it raw?

 Decarboxylated THCa: Pros and Cons

 However, decarboxylation also has its drawbacks.
-Heating THCa can lead to the loss of certain volatile compounds, potentially altering the flavor and aroma of the cannabis.
-Additionally, decarboxylating THCa accelerates the degradation process, which inevitably reduces its shelf life compared to non-decarboxylated THCa.
+Decarboxylating THCa accelerates the degradation process, which inevitably reduces its shelf life compared to non-decarboxylated THCa.
 Meaning fresh flower has a longer shelf life than flower that’s been heated to a high degree.

 Non-Decarboxylated THCa: Pros and Cons